Rishthegreat/Notes/School/WW2.md

 		- Phamplets were dropped over the island of Japan telling Japan to surrender to be destroyed
 	- War Crime trials to be held for Nazi leaders
 - Bomb was dropped because according to Truman, there would have been more casualties and the war would have been longer
+- **Why Drop it?**
+	- Some believe it was to test the bomb
+	- Some say that there was a lot of money invested, s
 - **Hiroshima - August 6, 1945**
 	- Uranium bomb called Little Boy
 	- 80,000 killed immediately